lexie23c/Hivebets/docs/market-context/four-meme.md

 ### **Overview**

-HiveBets is a **trustless prediction market platform** built on the **BNB Chain**, where users can speculate on a variety of crypto market events — from token launches to price targets and social trends.
+Hivebets is a **trustless prediction market platform** built on the **BNB Chain**, where users can speculate on a variety of crypto market events — from token launches to price targets and social trends.

-Whether it’s a new memecoin on Four.meme, BNB’s next breakout, or a viral moment on X — HiveBets turns speculation into on-chain prediction markets.
+Whether it’s a new memecoin on Four.meme, BNB’s next breakout, or a viral moment on X — Hivebets turns speculation into on-chain prediction markets.

 ***

-### **Why HiveBets?**
+### **Why Hivebets?**

-Unlike generic prediction platforms, HiveBets is built **for the crypto ecosystem itself** — designed for traders, degens, and analysts who live on-chain.
+Unlike generic prediction platforms, Hivebets is built **for the crypto ecosystem itself** — designed for traders, degens, and analysts who live on-chain.

 ***